The Masque of Blackness: Cast

 A newsletter from court described the cast of the "Queen's mask" in December 1604, noting that three women were excused because of illness, the Countess of Nottingham, the Countess of Richmond who had measles, and the Countess of Northumberland.
 Lady Hatton was not invited to perform and left court.
 "Lady Herbert" was Anne Herbert, a daughter of Henry Herbert, 2nd Earl of Pembroke and Mary Sidney.

 Some of the jewels displayed on the masque costumes were borrowed from London merchants including John Spilman and Richard Hanbury.
 The loaned jewels were valued at £10,000, and Anne of Denmark's chamberlain, Robert Sidney, became liable for £40 for two lost diamonds.
 Sidney attended the masque, wearing a new suit of ash colour satin and peach colour taffeta which cost him £80.

 Responses

+Anne of Denmark had performed in costume in masques in Scotland, but the only known criticism came from the Scottish kirk objecting to "balling" in her household.
+Her masque at Winchester in October 1603 had drawn adverse comment, apparently damaging reputations of female courtiers.
+The Masque of Blackness again exposed Anne and her ladies in waiting to censure for perceived trangressions.
 The masque was controversial in its day, in part for the production's use of body paint instead of masks to simulate dark skin.
 One observer, Sir Dudley Carleton expressed his displeasure with the play as such:

-Instead of Vizzards, their Faces, and Arms up to the Elbows, were painted black, which was a Disguise sufficient, for they were hard to be known; ... and you cannot imagine a more ugly Sight, than a Troop of lean-cheek'd Moors.
+Instead of Vizzards, their Faces, and Arms up to the Elbows, were painted black, which was a Disguise sufficient, for they were hard to be known; but it became them nothing so well as their red and white, and you cannot imagine a more ugly Sight, than a Troop of lean-cheek'd Moors.